 Observe Etiquette and be a Happy Duplex Resident

-Living in a duplex is really nothing like having a neighborhood with a nice patch of grass in between walls.
-Instead, what is most likely a few feet of cinder block separates two entirely different living spaces packed with people with entirely different living habits.
-These close quarters do of course save on the rent or purchase payment each month, but can lead to some tense times if the music gets too loud or the parties get too wild.
+Living in a duplex is really nothing like having a neighborhood with a nice patch of grass in between the walls.
+Instead, what is a few feet of cinder block separates two entirely different living spaces packed with people with entirely different living habits.
+These close quarters do of course save on the rent or purchase payment each month but can lead to some tense times if the music gets too loud or the parties get too wild.

 Let the Clock be Your Guide

 As someone that has lived in a duplex and in other areas of close cohabitation, I can say that the most annoying habit a fellow resident could have is the propensity to play loud music late at night.
 This is by far one of the most common complaints had by those living in duplexes and alleviating that concern from your neighbor’s list of complaints can go a long way towards developing a happy wall neighbor.

 However, loud music can be great sometimes to unwind or simply get into the music, so what are you to do?
 I wouldn’t advocate cranking up the volume, but I would advocate that some consideration be thrown into the mix.
 While everyone's sleep patterns are different, on a general level, people go to bed around 10 p.m. and wake up around 8 a.m.
 Obviously, there is a great deal of fluctuation in those times, but keeping your music out of the hours when most people might be asleep is the best way to compromise on a volume problem for your stereo, television, or video game system.